asiakay/asiakay/README.md

  - [myMindset](https://asiakay.github.io/quoteGenerator/) is a Mindful Random Motivational Quote Machine.

 #### Looking for a thing of beauty? 🌺 ####
- - [Art Photography by Asia K](https://asiakay.github.io/artphotography/) is my first gallery of photography NFTs.
+ - [Art Photography by Asia K](https://asiakay.github.io/artphotography/) is my first gallery of photography NFTs - minted on the carbon-neutral Algorand blockchain.
 The collection features things of beauty in and around Boston that caught my eye, framed in perspective.

 #### Tired of living paycheck to paycheck? 💸 ####
   - [11 Day Financial Success Challenge](https://asiakay.github.io/https-PopularPreciousScriptinglanguages/) Kickstart your journed to financial wellness.